Vaida12345/waifuExtension/README.md

 ## Install
 Files and source code could be found in [releases](https://github.com/Vaida12345/waifuExtension/releases/tag/v2.4.2).

+## Privacy
+This app works completely offfline and requires no internet connection.
+Nothing is collected or stored, expect for some temp files stored in the [container](https://developer.apple.com/documentation/foundation/1413045-nshomedirectory/) of the app.
+These files will be deleted when the app is opened.

 ## Models
 The models where obtained from [waifu2x-caffe](https://github.com/lltcggie/waifu2x-caffe), and translated to coreML via [coremltools](https://github.com/apple/coremltools).

 ## Note
-This project was based on the work of [waifu2x-ios](https://github.com/imxieyi/waifu2x-ios).
+This app was based on the work of [waifu2x-ios](https://github.com/imxieyi/waifu2x-ios).
 Nearly all the files in waifu2x-mac were created by him.
 However, modifications were done to improve speed.

 ## Speed
 When processing a stanard 1080p image (1920 × 1080), Macbook Pro with the M1 Max chip took only 0.7 seconds.